oduhofrance/oduho/README.md

 ## Embrace Your Cycle with Confidence and Style!

-At **Oduho France**, we believe that managing your menstrual cycle should be as comfortable and stylish as every other aspect of your life.
+At **[Oduho](https://www.oduho.com)**, we believe that managing your menstrual cycle should be as comfortable and stylish as every other aspect of your life.
 That's why we've dedicated ourselves to creating a line of **innovative menstrual health solutions** that are not only effective but also sustainable and chic.

 ### Why Choose Oduho France? 🌿